 A decision was made to limit recognition to one senior and to combine the senior hall of fame with volunteer recognition into one event.
 The senior was inducted into the Senior Citizen Hall of Fame at the volunteer recognition event on May 30th.
-Planning for the 2020 event is now underway and MCDA is again pursuing sponsorship of the event.
+Planning for the 2020 event is now underway and MCDA is again pursuing sponsorship for the event which will occur at Washington Park Senior Center.

-• Better Aging Expo Resource Fair
+Better Aging Expo Resource Fair